Super Mario 64: Influence

 Super Mario 64 set many precedents for 3D platformers as one of the most influential video games.
 The game is known for its nonlinear, open freedom, which has been acclaimed by video game developers and journalists.
 1Up.com wrote about its central hub world, which provides a safe tutorial and a level selector, and is now a staple of the 3D platformer genre.
 As the genre evolved, many of the series's conventions were rethought drastically, placing emphasis on exploration over traditional platform jumping, or "hop and bop" action.
 Though some disputed its quality, others argued that it established an entirely new genre for the series.
 Its mission-based level design inspired game designers such as GoldenEye 007 (1997) producer and director Martin Hollis and the development team of Tony Hawk's Pro Skater.
 Dan Houser, a prominent figure in the development of the Grand Theft Auto series, stated, "Anyone who makes 3D games who says they've not borrowed something from Mario or Zelda [of the Nintendo 64] is lying".
+Tom Hall, co-founder of id Software, said the game "defined the 3D platformer as a genre", and that "the industry hadn't really figured out 3D platforming yet, and here it was, a masterwork that set the standard".
 Square Enix has stated that a coincidental meeting with Disney employees resulted in the creation of the Kingdom Hearts series, inspired by Super Mario 64's use of 3D environments and exploration.
+Michael John, designer and producer on Spyro the Dragon, cited Super Mario 64's controls and environmental design as influences on the game.
 Chris Sutherland, who served as the lead designer for Banjo-Kazooie, agreed that Super Mario 64 set the benchmark for 3D platformers and claimed that any other game in the genre on the Nintendo 64 would inevitably be compared with Super Mario 64.
+Assassin's Creed IV: Black Flag director Ashraf Ismail based the game's open world design on Super Mario 64's use of a hub world with pockets of maps full of content.